mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "I guess we'll talk later then," he said.

-Mel turned back to me, still talking to him, and said, "Another lie."
+Melna turned back to me, still talking to him, and said, "Another lie."

 When he had finally closed the door on his way out, Mel came in closer to me and asked me under her breath, "How did you meet Fajro?"